Writing and Storytelling | 05 December 2023

 How to Outline a Nonfiction Book

-Wondering, how to write a book outline for nonfiction?
+Wondering, how to create an outline for nonfiction?
 Do you need any tools or software to create an outline for nonfiction?
 Well, when it comes to writing nonfiction book outline, you don’t need any fancy tools or software.
 You can do it in Google Docs or Microsoft Word.
 Here is a simple way to outline your non-fiction book without any software:

 Define a Purpose and Craft a Working Title